hannes-marais/innovation-algebra/swiss-army-knife-for-entreprenuers.md

 In an age where content is king, IA’s `Essay(X)` function is an entrepreneur’s crown jewel.
 It enables the generation of incisive content ranging from blog posts to white papers.
 Content creation, which is often resource-intensive, can be streamlined through this function.
 Entrepreneurs can use this content to bolster their brand’s presence and establish thought leadership.

-## Innovation Algebra (IA) offers a multitude of advantages for entrepreneurs.
+## Innovation Algebra (IA) offers a multitude of advantages for entrepreneurs

 Here are the main benefits: